sws2apps/sws2apps-docs/organized/docs/troubleshooting/contact-support.md

 ## Send an email

-If you need to discuss your issue privately or you don't have a GitHub account, please send us an email at [support@organized-app.com](mailto:support@organized-app.com).
+If you need to discuss your issue privately or don't have a GitHub account, please email us at [support@organized-app.com](mailto:support@organized-app.com).
 We will do our best to respond to your inquiry as soon as possible and provide any necessary assistance.